US Expat Tax Deductions and Credits

 Roth IRA

-A Roth IRA is a retirement account where the amount you contribute to the IRA is not tax-deductible, but your contributions grow tax-free.
-Contributions and balances from converted Traditional IRAs must be left in the plan for at least 5 years, or they may be subject to a 10% withdrawal penalty.
-Other advantages of a Roth IRA include – No required minimum distributions, no age limit for contributions, and potentially you can pass the IRS on to your beneficiaries and it will be tax-free to them too.
+A Roth IRA is a retirement account where your contributions are not tax-deductible, but your earnings grow tax-free.
+Withdrawals in retirement are also tax-free if certain conditions are met.
+Contributions and balances from converted Traditional IRAs must remain in the account for at least 5 years, or they may be subject to a 10% early withdrawal penalty.

 Traditional IRA